AdobeDocs/experience-manager-learn.en/help/cloud-service/local-development-environment/dispatcher-tools.md

 A complete description of the configuration files is available in the unpacked Dispatcher Tools as `dispatcher-sdk-x.x.x/docs/Config.html`.

+## Validate configurations

+Optionally, the Dispatcher and Apache Web server configurations (via `httpd -t`) can be validated using the `validate` script (not to be confused with the `validator` executable).

++ Usage:
+  + Windows: `bin\validate src`
+  + macOS / Linux: `./bin/validate ./src`

 ## Run Dispatcher locally

-To run the Dispatcher locally, the Dispatcher configuration files to be used to configure it, must be validated using the Dispatcher Tools's `validator` CLI tool.
+To run the Dispatcher locally, the Dispatcher configuration files must be generated using the Dispatcher Tools's `validator` CLI tool.

 + Usage:
   + Windows: `bin\validator full -d out src`
   + macOS / Linux: `./bin/validator full -d ./out ./src`

-The validation is dual purpose:

-+ Validates the Apache HTTP Web server and Dispatcher configuration files for correctness
-+ Transpiles the configurations into a file-set compatible with the Docker container's Apache HTTP Web Server.
+This command transpiles the configurations into a file-set compatible with the Docker container's Apache HTTP Web Server.

-Once validated, the transpiled configurations are used run Dispatcher locally in the Docker container.
-It is important to ensure the latest configurations have been validated __and__ output using the validator's `-d` option.
+Once generated, the transpiled configurations are used run Dispatcher locally in the Docker container.
+It is important to ensure the latest configurations have been validated using `validate` __and__ output using the validator's `-d` option.

 + Usage:
   + Windows: `bin\docker_run <deployment-folder> <aem-publish-host>:<aem-publish-port> <dispatcher-port>`